craigsanders22/pe-projects/journal.md

 ### standup

-yesterday - researched candle websites, took a bunch of screenshots, compiled notes, made some visual boards to pick up on themes.
-Met with Derek.
-Went ahead and made a couple style tiles.
+yesterday - didn't get much done.
+Worked with style tiles a bit more, reviewed the code for the challenge, but otherwise took my kid outside for the day.
+We found a huge geode and did a bunch of creek stomping.
+Reviewed what I missed last night and started a new style tile.

-today - I've got my daughter with me all day, so I made a couple style tiles last night to try and stay ahead a touch.
-Going to go post those now, see if I get any feedback, and make another one or two later.
-I haven't watched the videos for todays lesson, so I'll watch those at some point today and use that to inform another iteration, as well.
-That's probably all I'll have time for if I'm realistic!
+today - I sent the family out for a few hours and I'm hoping to finish up the better style tile and get going on the CSS.
+I'm hoping to get 3ish hours today and the same tomorrow, but more would be better I'm guessing.